Come-outer: Abolition and church reform

 Come-outers themselves split further into those who, like Garrison, were against any institution at all, and those who believed that political systems and churches could be reformed into anti-slavery organizations.
 Non-Garrisonian come-outers split from Methodist, Baptist and Presbyterian churches to form new church doctrines that were either completely free of slavery or focused on anti-slavery.
 The American Baptist Anti-Slavery Convention in 1840 brought the issue to the fore, defining a split among Baptists.
 The American Baptist Free Mission Society formed in 1843 in Boston when 17 Baptists led by William Henry Brisbane left their church to create a non-racist, anti-slavery evangelical group with missions to Haiti, Burma and Africa.
 James G. Birney and Gerrit Smith were among those who left the Presbyterian church.
 The integrated American Missionary Association, a non-denominational group, formed in 1846 mostly of Presbyterian and Congregational members who were unable to get their churches to commit to fight slavery.
-The Wesleyan Methodist Connection was organized in 1843 and grew to some 15,000 members, many of whom were formerly not Methodist.
+The Wesleyan Methodist Connection was organized in 1843, largely by those coming out of the Methodist Episcopal Church; grew to some 15,000 members.
+The Free Methodist Church was similarly formed by former Methodist Episcopalians.
 By 1850, membership in come-outer churches, combined with those in religious denominations such as Free Will Baptist who had long been against slavery, reached 241,000 in America.